arunabhajana/learning/README.md

 ## Note

-When value of the state changes the component is re-rendered
+- When value of the state changes the component is re-rendered .
+- useState Cant be used conditionally (Hooks must be called in exact same order in every component render).

 ### Example